-The dietetic internship program has been granted Candidate for Accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The dietetic internship program has been accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 It qualifies graduates to take the exam for professional credentialing as a Registered Dietitian (RD).
-The program of study has a concentration in community nutrition and public health, and consists of four graduate courses and 1,272 supervised practice internship hours completed in healthcare organizations and other community-based settings.
-Interns complete the program with 21 graduate credits which may be applied toward the master's degree (M.P.H. or M.S).
+The program of study has a concentration in community nutrition and public health, and consists of four graduate courses and 1,200+ supervised practice internship hours completed in healthcare organizations and other community-based settings.
+Interns complete the program with 25 graduate credits which may be applied toward the master's degree (M.H.C.A., M.P.H., or M.S.).
 The university awards a certificate to the program's graduates.

-Didactic Courses: 12 Credits
+Dietetic Internship: 24 Credits Didactic Courses: 12 Credits